taichi-dev/taichi/docs/vector.rst

 .. note::

-    **Always** use two pairs of square brackets to access scalar elements from fields of vectors.
+    **Always** use two pairs of square brackets to access scalar elements from vector fields.

-     - The indices in the first pair of brackets locate the vector inside the field of vectors;
+     - The indices in the first pair of brackets locate the vector inside the vector fields;
      - The indices in the second pair of brackets locate the scalar element inside the vector.

-    For 0-D fields of vectors, indices in the first pair of brackets should be ``[None]``.
+    For 0-D vector fields, indices in the first pair of brackets should be ``[None]``.